kokkos/kokkos-comm/docs/api/mpi.rst

 .. cpp:namespace:: KokkosComm::mpi

-.. _CommMode:

-.. cpp:enum-class:: CommMode
+.. _CommModeStandard:

-    A scoped enum to specify the mode of an operation.
-Buffered mode is not supported.

-    .. cpp:enumerator:: Standard
+.. cpp:struct:: CommModeStandard

+    Tag type for MPI standard mode.
 The MPI implementation decides whether outgoing messages will be buffered.
 Send operations can be started whether or not a matching receive has been started.
 They may complete before a matching receive is started.
 Standard mode is non-local: successful completion of the send operation may depend on the occurrence of a matching receive.

+.. _CommModeReady:

-    .. cpp:enumerator:: Ready
+.. cpp:struct:: CommModeReady

+    Tag type for MPI ready mode.
 Send operations may be started only if the matching receive is already started.

+.. _CommModeSynchronous:

-    .. cpp:enumerator:: Synchronous
+.. cpp:struct:: CommModeSynchronous

-      Synchronous mode: Send operations complete successfully only if a matching receive is started, and the receive operation has started to receive the message sent.
+    Tag type for MPI synchronous mode.
+Send operations complete successfully only if a matching receive is started, and the receive operation has started to receive the message sent.

-    .. cpp:enumerator:: Default
+.. _DefaultCommMode:

+.. cpp:type:: DefaultCommMode = CommModeStandard

-      Default mode is an alias for ``Standard`` mode, but lets users override the behavior of operations at compile-time using the ``KOKKOSCOMM_FORCE_SYNCHRONOUS_MODE`` pre-processor define.
-This forces ``Synchronous`` mode for all "default-mode" operations, which can be useful for debugging purposes, e.g. for asserting that the communication scheme is correct.
+    A type alias for the default communication mode.
+Defaults to ``CommModeStandard``, but when ``KOKKOSCOMM_FORCE_SYNCHRONOUS_MODE`` is defined, it aliases ``CommModeSynchronous`` instead.
+This allows users to force all default-mode operations into synchronous mode at compile time, which can be useful for debugging and asserting that the communication scheme is correct.

+.. _CommunicationMode:

+.. cpp:concept:: template <typename T> \
+               CommunicationMode

+    A concept satisfied by the communication mode tag types: ``CommModeStandard``, ``CommModeReady``, and ``CommModeSynchronous``.